-The series cutout Type SCO is often used at airports having a large number of series circuits to isolate the series circuit from the CCR during maintenance or testing operations.
+The Series Cutout Type SCO is often used at airports with a large number of series circuits in order to isolate a series circuit from the CCR during maintenance or testing operations.
 It also allows manual measurement of resistance of the series circuit to ground without disconnecting the series cable.
 The SCO cutout has a nominal working voltage of 5 kV and a nominal carrying current capacity of 20 amps AC.
+Two types of SCO can be used: 1475.92.030 or ALSC.